elastic/kibana/docs/configuration.md

 #### `prDescription`

+Pull request description.
-Text that will be added to the pull request body.
+Will be added to the end of the pull request description.

 CLI: `--prDescription "skip-ci"`